Prerequisites

 Agents authenticate using API keys configured through the platform UI.
 The platform supports two options:

-An agent CLI cannot start until its credential is configured.
-The platform runs a pre-flight check before dispatching a job and blocks it with a clear error if the credential is missing, so set the relevant value below before starting agents for a project.
+An agent CLI cannot reach its model until its credential is configured — the Bedrock AgentCore runtime has no IAM-role fallback — so set the relevant value below in Admin → Agents before starting agents for a project.

 Kiro CLI API key (required for the Kiro CLI driver)